I’m going to talk about writing for a minute, but bear with me. It’s not really about writing. It’s about God. And faith. And the Bible.

 When you make peace with emptiness, you are finally ready to be filled.

 I felt blocked about the Bible for a very long time.
 I didn’t understand why I couldn’t read it regularly.
 I hesitated to open it, struggled to find it helpful for my faith.
-I avoided Bible studies and reading plans and even people that talked too cheerfully about quiet times.
+I avoided Bible studies and reading plans and even people that talked too cheerfully about scripture.

 I was colossally, fearfully ashamed.